Labdacus

 In Greek mythology, Labdacus /ˈlæbdəkəs/ (Λάβδακος, Lábdakos) was the only son of Polydorus and a king of Thebes.
-Labdacus was a grandson of Thebes' founder, Cadmus.
+Labdacus was a grandson of Thebes's founder, Cadmus.
 His mother was Nycteïs, daughter of Nycteus.

 Mythology

-Polydorus died while Labdacus was a young child, leaving Nycteus as his regent, although Lycus soon replaced him in that office.
-When Labdacus had grown, he ruled Thebes for a short time.
+Polydorus died while Labdacus was a child, leaving Nycteus as his regent, although Lycus soon replaced him in that office.
+When Labdacus had grown, he briefly ruled Thebes.
 He died while he was still young, after he lost a war with the king of Athens, Pandion, over their borders.
 Apollodorus writes that he, like his cousin Pentheus, was ripped apart by women in a bacchic frenzy for disrespect to the god Dionysus.
-Lycus became regent once more after his death, this time for Labdacus' son, Laius.
-His descendants were called the Labdacids, and included his son Laius, who fathered Oedipus; Oedipus' children were Polynices, Eteocles, Antigone, and Ismene.
+Lycus became regent once more after his death, this time for Labdacus's son, Laius.
+His descendants were called the Labdacids, and included his son Laius, who fathered Oedipus; Oedipus's children were Polynices, Eteocles, Antigone, and Ismene.